linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 30.08.2023 (announcement AlgoX)
+- 🔬 Exciting news!
+We're thrilled to announce that we're currently working on our fifth AI solution, AlgoX! 🚀🤖 Stay tuned as we dive deeper into the world of artificial intelligence and its endless possibilities! ✨ What are your thoughts on AI?
+Drop them below! 👇 #AI #AlgoX #FutureTech

 ### 30.08.2023 (announcement [L2B])
 - 🔬🧠 Curious minds at work! 🌟🔍 We're constantly experimenting and brainstorming new features for our L2B platforms.
 Have any ideas that could take it to the next level?
 Share them with us! 🚀💡 #innovation #L2B #CreativityUnleashed